AliCW/LCFC-Python-Application-Leicester-City-/README.md

 No matter which query is selected, the next fixture to be played is always listed first and so on from there.
 It performs this by taking a timestamp value based on the current time and compares this to timings related to fixtures and outputs data accourdingly (IMP2).

 # current_results.py
 Works in a similar way to current_fixture_list.py using timestamps to identify the latest result and print accourdingly.
-Currently, there is no list all option (IMP3).

 # current_player_stats.py
-File is currently just a shell containing no correct data.
+File is currently just a shell containing no correct data (IMP3).
 Statistics can be viewed via typing the name or initials of the desired player at the initial user query.
 There is also a list squad option to view possible entries.

 # Improve <-------------------------
 IMP1: Possibly find a way of embedding this process into the date files themselves, would make the update process much more simple.

 IMP2: Add additional data that might be useful - e.g. international broadcast information.

-IMP3: Add a list all option for the current_results.py script
+IMP3: Need to add the data and work on refining applicable information for this file!

 # Issues <---------------------------
 Would be ideal to add a basic UI at some point - android, win, linux etc. Program lacks 'real-world' application and this would definitaly help.